gcrodgers/gcrodgers/README.md

 - 👋 Hi, I’m Garrett Rodgers, a UW Madison graduate!
 - 👀 I’m interested in ...
-Software security, front end and back end, and UI creation
+Software security, front end (learning) and back end, and UI creation
 - 🌱 I’m currently learning ...
-Operating Systems, DES/AES/Triple DES encryptions, SSRF attacks, and Cross Site Scripting attacks using a service worker.
+Operating Systems (finishing OSTEP), DES/AES/Triple DES encryptions, SSRF attacks, and Cross Site Scripting attacks using a service worker.
 - 💞️ I’m looking to collaborate on ... interesting UI projects and any projects related to security!
 - 📫 How to reach me ... my email is garrett.rodgers28@gmail.com